 Dr. Jessica Evert, Executive Director of Child Family Health International (CFHI) currently chairs this Sub-Committee.
 CFHI is a Bay Area NGO in special consultative status with the UN ECOSOC and is celebrating 25 years of providing global health educational opportunities.
 Dr. Evert emphasizes, “In a field that requires us to break down the silo between disciplines, this toolkit is an essential starting point to sharing resources that span professions, institutions, and sources.”
 The committee is releasing the toolkit in a PDF version that will be freely available beginning on Wednesday, March 15th of 2017.

-CUGH is a membership organization of individuals and institutions dedicated to global health education, research, and practice.
+CUGH is a membership organization of individuals and institutions dedicated to global health education, research, and practice."In a field that requires us to break down the silo between disciplines, this toolkit is an essential starting point to sharing resources that span professions, institutions, and sources."

 About Child Family Health International